typescript-eslint/typescript-eslint/docs/linting/Typed_Linting.md

 In more detail:

+- `parserOptions.tsconfigRootDir` tells our parser the absolute path of your project's root directory.
+  - This is helpful if ESLint is invoked from a different directory, such as a subdirectory within the project.
 - `parserOptions.project` tells our parser to use the closest `tsconfig.json` to each file for informing that file's type information.
   - If your project is a multi-package monorepo, see [our docs on configuring a monorepo](./typed-linting/Monorepos.md).
 - `plugin:@typescript-eslint/recommended-requiring-type-checking` is another recommended configuration we provide.
 This one contains rules that specifically require type information.